Richmond Hill Prison

 You can see this prison clearly from financial complex on the side of the Carenage while facing away from the town of St. George's and looking up to the hill across the water.

-The self-titled "first possession-of-ganja prisoner," Maurice Paterson, relates this story in his "Big Sky, Little Bullet," first edition:
+The self-titled "first possession-of-ganja prisoner," the late Maurice Paterson, relates this story in his "Big Sky, Little Bullet," first edition:

 "I'd already been jailed once against the law in front of a room full of lawyers who knew that jail for Ganja at the time was only mandatory on failure to pay the fine, and I guess I alone did not know then that the law was being broken.
 Later they had passed a legislative amendment to change the sentence while I was on the hill making new friends among the life-timers and the revolutionaries who didn't know that they were revolutionaries as yet.
 First Ganja prisoner, me, 1971."